graphql/graphiql/.changeset/green-ghosts-agree.md

 'monaco-graphql': patch
 ---

-Fix a bug with variable completion with or without `$` across the ecosytem.
-Introduce more triggerCharacters for fun!
+Fix a bug with variable completion with duplicate `$$` across the ecosytem.
+Introduce more `triggerCharacters` across monaco and the LSP server for autocompletion in far more cases